PR & Marketing

 Frida Kahlo’s Making Her Self Up Exhibition At The V&A

 I’m going to come clean and admit that the first time I heard of world famous Frida Kahlo was when I went to a briefing at Grosvenor’s swanky Mayfair offices as they talked through plans for the year.
-I’m not sure HOW exactly I managed to avoid it - is this the Love Island equivalent in the art...
+I’m not sure HOW exactly I managed to avoid it, but miss it I did.
+Luckily for me though,...

 Interview with Journalist and Author Caroline Corcoran

 I met Caroline Corcoran through my dear friend Rachel Tompkins (who I interviewed here) and got to know her by drinking copious amounts of wine on Rachel’s hen do and wedding.
-Caroline’s a Freelance Editor and Writer, who has been the editor of 3am online (the Mirror’s Showbiz section), Features...
+About Caroline Corcoran Caroline’s a Freelance Editor and Writer, who has been the editor of 3am online (the Mirror’s...

 Book Review – Start With Why by Simon Sinek